Education, Literacy Studies, M.Ed. - TESOL emphasis

 theoretical and practical knowledge as well as skills needed to teach

 English learners.
 The TESOL program focuses on language, cultural

 issues and their impact on teaching and classroom relationships, ESL

 methodologies, assessment, and curriculum design.

 The TESOL program allows graduates to work in K-12th grade settings.
 This program has two tracks, Masters of Education degree and English as a Second Language (ESL) Endorsement

 - The program is accredited by the National Council Accreditation for Teacher Education (NCATE).

-- Education programs are approved by the Michigan Department of Education.
+- ESL Endorsement program is approved by the Michigan Department of Education.